-1263 7.2.3.4.1 XOFF Op-Code
+1392 7.2.3.4.1 XOFF op-code

-- 1264 A Network Controller package that becomes congested while receiving packets from the NC-SI shall perform the following actions: - If it does not have a TOKEN, it sends the XOFF op-code to the next package. - If it has the TOKEN and has not previously sent an XOFF frame for this instance of congestion, it shall send a single XOFF frame (PAUSE frame with a pause time of 0xFFFF) and will not generate an XOFF op-code. - A package may also regenerate an XOFF frame or op-code if it is still congested and determines that the present PAUSE frame is about to expire.
+A Network Controller package that becomes congested while receiving packets from the NC-SI shall perform the following actions:

-- 1272 When a package on the ring receives an XOFF op-code, it shall perform one of the following actions: - If it does not have a TOKEN op-code, it passes the XOFF op-code to the next package in the ring. - If it has the TOKEN, it shall send an XOFF frame (PAUSE frame with a pause time of 0xFFFF) and will not regenerate the XOFF op-code.
+- If it does not have a TOKEN, it sends the XOFF op-code to the next package. - If it has the TOKEN and has not previously sent an XOFF frame for this instance of congestion, it shall send a single XOFF frame (PAUSE frame with a pause time of 0xFFFF) and will not generate an XOFF op-code. - A package may also regenerate an XOFF frame or op-code if it is still congested and determines that the present PAUSE frame is about to expire. - 1401 When a package on the ring receives an XOFF op-code, it shall perform one of the following actions: - If it does not have a TOKEN op-code, it passes the XOFF op-code to the next package in the ring. - If it has the TOKEN, it shall send an XOFF frame (PAUSE frame with a pause time of 0xFFFF) and will not regenerate the XOFF op-code.
 If it receives another XOFF op-code while sending the XOFF frame or a regular network packet, it discards the received XOFF op-code.

-1278 7.2.3.4.2 XON Op-Code
+1407 7.2.3.4.2 XON op-code

-- XON frames (PAUSE frame with a pause time of 0x0000) are used to signal to the Management Controller that the Network Controller packages are no longer congested and that normal traffic flow can resume.
+- 1408 XON frames (PAUSE frame with a pause time of 0x0000) are used to signal to the Management - 1409 Controller that the Network Controller packages are no longer congested and that normal traffic flow can - resume.
 XON op-codes are used between the packages to coordinate XON frame generation.
-The package ID is included in this op-code to provide a mechanism to verify that every package is not congested before sending an XON frame to the Management Controller. - 1284 The XON op-code behaves as follows: - When a package is no longer congested, it generates an XON op-code with its own Package ID.
+The - 1411 package ID is included in this op-code to provide a mechanism to verify that every package is not - 1412 congested before sending an XON frame to the Management Controller. - 1413 The XON op-code behaves as follows: - When a package is no longer congested, it generates an XON op-code with its own Package ID.
 This puts the package into the 'waiting for its own XON' state. - A package that receives the XON op-code takes one of the following actions: - If it is congested, it replaces the received XON op-code with the IDLE op-code.
 This action causes the XON op-code to be discarded.
-Eventually, the congested package generates its own XON op-code when it exits the congested state. - If the package is not congested and is not waiting for the XON op-code with own Package ID, it forwards the received XON op-code to the next package in the ring. - NOTE: If the received XON op-code contains the package's own Package ID, the op-code should be discarded. - If the package is not congested and is waiting for its own XON op-code, it performs one of the following actions: - If it receives an XON op-code with a Package ID that is higher than its own, it replaces the XON op-code with its own Package ID. - If it receives an XON op-code with a Package ID lower than its own, it passes that XON op-code to the next package and it exits the 'waiting for its own XON' state. - If it receives an XON op-code with the Package ID equal to its own, it sends an XON frame on the NC-SI when it receives the TOKEN op-code and exits the 'waiting for its own XON' state.
+Eventually, the congested package generates its own XON op-code when it exits the congested state. - If the package is not congested and is not waiting for the XON op-code with own Package ID, it forwards the received XON op-code to the next package in the ring. - NOTE If the received XON op-code contains the package's own Package ID, the op-code should be discarded. - If the package is not congested and is waiting for its own XON op-code, it performs one of the following actions: - If it receives an XON op-code with a Package ID that is higher than its own, it replaces the XON op-code with its own Package ID. - If it receives an XON op-code with a Package ID lower than its own, it passes that XON op-code to the next package and it exits the 'waiting for its own XON' state.